Table of Contents

 The United States is the largest source of foreign aid and investment in the world (by numbers, but not by percent of GDP).
 USAID coordinates most of the foreign aid given by America to other nations.
 You can view all countries at once via a map on the site.
 US Foreign Assistance is another official US site that tracks aid given – not only that by USAID, but also other sources such as the Office of the President.
 You can view all countries at once via a map on the site.
 The US does not directly invest in other countries, but does run a Trade Service with commercial offices in all embassies mean to help US companies invest and export to other countries.

 Russia‘s foreign aid was only “reborn” in 2011, after the economy had recovered enough after the economic collapses of the 1990s to support a return of its status as a net aid donor.
 It remains relatively small and is often given as material goods and labor, especially as disaster relief.
 Its monetary value is almost never reported, instead discussing the size of the team and metric tons of goods delivered.
 Rossotrudnichestvo is Russia’s agency for international aid and cultural exchange.
-The site doesn’t list amounts of aid given, but does have several reports (on the Russian-language side only) about some specific aid efforts, such as its international COVID response.
+The site doesn’t list amounts of aid given, but does have several reports (on the Russian-language side only) about some specific aid efforts.
 Russia also gives sizeable loans which are then sometimes forgiven.
 Some additional insight can be gained from this article by Aiddata.org.
 Russian state investment is sometimes run through Russia’s sovereign wealth fund, the Russian Direct Investment Fund and sometimes via state-owned or state-controlled companies.